ohmediaorg/security-bundle/README.md

 class MyEntity extends Entity
 {
     // optionally, use this trait to enable locking
-    // (on the 'edit' action by default) use \OHMedia\SecurityBundle\Entity\Traits\Lockable;
+    // (on the 'update' action by default) use \OHMedia\SecurityBundle\Entity\Traits\Lockable;
 }
 ```